aselshall/aea/README.md

 4. Apply numerical optimization techniques to engineering-related problems

 ## Course Schedule
 This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
-Each student must complete the required modules and choose at least one elective module based on their focus area.
+Each student must complete the required modules and choose at least one elective module based on their interest.

 ### 1) Basic concepts (required module) – 3 Weeks
 **Learning objectives**: Introduce foundational principles and engineering problem-solving approaches